Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Stop.
 Once you have one or two useful countermeasures, return to action.

-There is cautious research support for the underlying move.
-Work on “prospective hindsight” found that imagining a future event as if it had already happened can change the quality of explanations people generate about possible outcomes.
-That supports the usefulness of premortem-style thinking as a decision aid, not the stronger claim that it will reliably prevent failure.5
+Research on "prospective hindsight" found that imagining a future event as if it had already happened can change the quality of explanations people generate about possible outcomes.
+That supports premortem-style thinking as a decision aid, though the evidence falls short of guaranteeing it prevents failure.2

 - "This time is different."

-- “I am not actually that activated.”
+- "I'm not actually that activated."

 - "I just need to push through."